StyraInc/regal/docs/rules/style/prefer-snake-case.md

 ## Rationale

-The built-in functions use `snake_case` for naming — follow that convention for your own rules, functions, and variables, unless you have a really good reason not to.
+The built-in functions use `snake_case` for naming — follow that convention for your own packages, rules, functions, and variables, unless you have a really good reason not to.

 ## Exceptions